airbytehq/airbyte/docs/integrations/sources/google-ads.md

 :::

 For incremental streams, data is synced up to the previous day using your Google Ads account time zone since Google Ads can filter data only by [date](https://developers.google.com/google-ads/api/fields/v11/ad_group_ad#segments.date) without time.
 Also, some reports cannot load data real-time due to Google Ads [limitations](https://support.google.com/google-ads/answer/2544985?hl=en).

+### Reasoning Behind Primary Key Selection

+Primary keys are chosen to uniquely identify records within streams.
+In this selection, we considered the scope of ID uniqueness as detailed in [the Google Ads API structure documentation](https://developers.google.com/google-ads/api/docs/concepts/api-structure#object_ids).
+This approach guarantees that each record remains unique across various scopes and contexts.
+Moreover, in the Google Ads API, segmentation is crucial for dissecting performance data.
+As pointed out in [the Google Ads support documentation](https://developers.google.com/google-ads/api/docs/reporting/segmentation), segments offer a granular insight into data based on specific criteria, like device type or click interactions.

 ## Custom Query: Understanding Google Ads Query Language